jdk01/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Label the variables and the activity appropriately using features and activity data.

-6. Create a tidy dataset, 'tidy_data.txt' to summarise the average of each variable for each subject and each activity.
+6. Create a tidy dataset, `tidy_data.txt` to summarise the average of each variable for each subject and each activity.

-* 'tidy_data.txt'
+* `tidy_data.txt`

-This is the output from the R Script, 'run_analysis.R', which shows the summary of the average of each variable for each subject and each activity from the data.
+This is the output from the R Script, `run_analysis.R`, which shows the summary of the average of each variable for each subject and each activity from the data.

-* 'codebook.md'
+* `codebook.md`

-This codebook summarises the data fields in the output 'tidy_data.txt'.
+This codebook summarises the data fields in the output `tidy_data.txt`.